This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- You will lie down on a bed on your left side with your chin bent down to touch your chest.
-Caregivers will put a mouthguard into your mouth.
-The mouthguard keeps you from biting down on the tools that caregivers put into your mouth.
+- You will lie down with your chin bent down to touch your chest.
+A mouthguard will be put into your mouth.
+The mouthguard keeps you from biting down on the tools that are put into your mouth.

-- A caregiver will put an endoscope (end-uh-skop) into your mouth and down your throat.
-An endoscope is a long, thin, bendable tube with a light, mirrors and a transducer (trans-dew-sir) on the end.
-The transducer is a small transmitter that sends the sound waves from your chest.
-You may be asked to swallow several times as the transducer is moved down your throat.
-The transducer can then send sound waves from behind your heart.
+- An ultrasound probe will be put into your mouth and down your throat.
+The probe is a long, thin, bendable tube with a transducer on the end.
+You may be asked to swallow several times as it is moved down your throat.
+The transducer is a small transmitter that sends sound waves to your heart.
+The sound waves can travel around your heart so pictures of your heart will show up clearly.
 The TEE usually takes less than 45 minutes.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.